 The table below shows the cost inflation index table from the year 2001-02 to 2019-20

 The cost inflation index table is available on the Income Tax India website.

 - The debt mutual fund market is as big as the equity mutual fund market in India

-- Debt funds are not risk-free and some category of debt funds carry considerable amount of risk as shown in many examples over the post
+- Debt funds are not risk-free.
+Some category of debt funds carry considerable amount of risk as shown in many examples over the post

 - Two key risks that a debt mutual fund is exposed to are interest rate risk and credit risk

 - A debt mutual fund earns returns using an accrual and/or duration strategy